Zephyr is a general purpose chat system for MIT.

 sudo rm -rf /.
 Rarely, un- prefixes are stacked for even snarkier discussion, on -c ununhelp and so on.

 Classes like -c help.d are sometimes used for discussions that deviate from the conversation on the main class. .d instances are more common, though; see below.

 If you spend enough time on Zephyr, you'll begin noticing some strange phrases and words being thrown around.
 Some of these include:

-picked up from CMU zephyrland and means "I have no point here, I just like saying:".
-Sometimes people simply use quotes:
+USENET saying picked up from CMU zephyrland that expands to "I have no point here, I just like saying:".
+Sometimes people use scare quotes (e.g.

 You may see an instance change from